 What do you think?

-Inframanage.com notes, with regard to the City of Jackson’s crumbling infrastructure – with careful infrastructure asset management, and sustained long term investment at appropriate levels, the City’s infrastructure and related services do have a bright future.
+Inframanage.com notes, with regard to the City of Jackson’s aging infrastructure – with careful infrastructure asset management, and sustained long-term investment at appropriate levels, the City’s infrastructure and related services do have a bright future.